Sweet potato’s qualities

 When ready to serve, garnish each with some walnuts and chopped basil.
 You can even add a drizzle of liquid honey if you like, but I didn’t.
 This dish tasted delicious and is packed with amazing nutrients.

-The World’s healthiest Foods For a thorough explanation of sweet potato’s health benefits with lots of scientific references.
-This is the website of The George Mateljan Foundation, a not-for-profit foundation with no commercial interests or advertising, I find it to be a wealth of information on healthy eating.
+- The World’s healthiest Foods Sweet potato’s health benefits, scientific references.
+From the website of The George Mateljan Foundation, a not-for-profit foundation with no commercial interests or advertising, a wealth of information on healthy eating.

-Sweet Patooty makes quick work of flaky biscuits Check out other ways to use sweet potatoes and control blood sugar.
+- Sweet potato makes flaky scones a snap Check out other ways to use sweet potatoes and control blood sugar.